Best Decision-Making Techniques for Life’s Tough Choices

 This will help you make a more informed decision or validate a decision your subconscious thought has already decided.

-Sometimes, seeing it on paper like this helps to relieve the stress and anxiety about making the decision itself.
+Sometimes, seeing it on paper like this helps relieve the stress and anxiety about deciding.

 If it worries you that you might be too emotionally invested, you can always have a trusted third party check it over for you.

 As humans, we think in very binary terms.

 With decisions, we like to think the answers are simple: black or white.

 But life is full of shades of gray, not to mention many other colors!

 What does non-binary thinking look like for decision-making?